 - Divide the kale, carrots, green onions, ginger, garlic, and sesame oil between the 2 jars.
 Top with a lid and refrigerate until ready to serve.

-- To serve, heat vegetable broth and add 1 tbsp tamari.
+- To serve, heat vegetable broth and add 1 tablespoon tamari.
 Pour over the veggies in the jar.
 Let stand for 5 minutes.

-- Sprinkle with 2 tbsp each pepitas and sunflower seeds, and a pinch of red pepper flakes, if using.
+- Sprinkle with 2 tablespoon each pepitas and sunflower seeds, and a pinch of red pepper flakes, if using.
 Eat while warm.